 On 20 July 2023, the Company has increased its investment in Naim Indah Properties Sdn.
 Bhd. by issuing 299,998 new ordinary shares of RM1 each for a total consideration of RM299,998 by way of offseting against the amount due from subsidiary company.

-There were no changes in previous financial year.
+There were no changes in current financial year.

-10. Amount Due from/(to) Subsidiary Companies
+9. Amount Due from Subsidiary Companies